adaltas/node-csv/readme.md

 </pre>

+Important, this readme cover the future, and not yet release, version 0.2 of the node csv parser.
+The documentation for the current version 0.1.0 is available [here][0.1].

 This project provides CSV parsing and has been tested and used on a large source file (over 2Gb).

 -   Support delimiters, quotes and escape characters